 The National Centre for Arts and Health

 The National Centre for Arts and Health (NCAH), exists to improve patient care and to promote the benefits of the arts in health.
-Situated in Tallaght University Hospital the Centre runs an Art programme which is free for everyone attending the Hospital.
+Situated in TUH the Centre runs an Art programme which is free for everyone attending the Hospital.
+The NCAH is positioned within the Nursing Directorate under Aine Lynch as Director of Nursing.
 All art programmes are tailored to the needs of individual patients and clinical departments.
 The Hospital arts programme features a number of national innovations and strives to promote best practice in arts and health, through professional development, evaluation and research.
 The centre also offers consultation and advice to services establishing arts and health programmes and regularly gives presentations on its work, within both medical and arts settings.

 We aim to:

 - Explore the therapeutic potential of the arts

 - Build positive links with the local community

 - Make the arts accessible to patients who cannot access traditional arts venues

 The current arts programme includes: